-CHAPTER 3-WORKFORCE INVESTMENT ACTIVITIES PROVIDERS SEC.
-121. ESTABLISHMENT OF ONE-STOP DELIVERY SYSTEMS.
+CHAPTER 3-WORKFORCE INVESTMENT ACTIVITIES PROVIDERS

+SEC.
+121. ESTABLISHMENT OF ONE-STOP DELIVERY

+(a) In General.-

-- (a) IN GENERAL.-Consistent with the State plan, the local board for a local area, with the agreement of the chief elected official for the local area, shall- - (1) \ \ \ \ \ - (2) \ \ \ - (3) \ \ \ - (b) One-Stop Partners.- - (1) Required partners.- - [(A) IN GENERAL.-Each entity that carries out a program or activities described in subparagraph (B) shall- - [(i) make available to participants, through a onestop delivery system, the services described in section 134(d)(2) that are applicable to such program or activities: - [(ii) participate in the operation of such system consistent with the terms of the memorandum described in subsection (c), and with the requirements of the Federal law in which the program or activities are authorized.] - (A) ROLES AND RESPONSIBILITIES OF ONE-STOP PART-NERS.-Each entity that carries out a program or activities described in subparagraph (B) shall- - (i) provide access through the one-stop delivery system to the programs and activities carried out by the entity, including making the core services described in section 134(d)(2) that are applicable to the program of the entity available at the comprehensive one-stop centers (in addition to any other appropriate locations); - (ii) use a portion of the funds available to the program of the entity to maintain the one-stop delivery system, including payment of the infrastructure costs of one-stop centers in accordance with subsection (h); - (iii) enter into a local memorandum of understanding with the local board relating to the operation of the one-stop system that meets the requirements of subsection (c); (iv) participate in the operation of the one-stop system consistent with the terms of the memorandum of understanding, the requirements of this title, and the requirements of the Federal laws authorizing the programs carried out by the entity; and (v) provide representation on the State board to the extent provided under section 111.
+(b) ONE-STOP PARTNERS.- (1) REQUIRED PARTNERS.- [(A) IN GENERAL.-Each entity that carriers out a program or activities described in subparagraph (B) shall- ((i) make available to participants, through a onestop delivery systems, the services described in section 1334(d)(2) that are applicable to such program or activities; and [(ii) participate in the operation of such system consistent with the terms of the memorandum described in subsection (c), and with the requirements of the Federal law in which the program or activities are authorized.]
+(A) ROLES AND RESPONSIBILITIES OF ONE-STOP PART-NERS.-Each entity that carries out a program or activities described in subparagraph (B) shall- (i) provide access through the one-stop delivery system to the programs and activities carried out by the entity, including making the core services described in section 134(d)(2) that are applicable to the program of the entity available at the one-stop centers (in addition to any other appropriate locations); (ii) use a portion of the funds available to the program of the entity to maintain the one-stop delivery system, including payment of the infrastructure costs of one-stop centers in accordance with subsection (h); (iii) enter into a local memorandum of understanding with the local board relating to the operation of the one-stop system that meets the requirements of subsection (c); (iv) participate in the operation of the one-stop system consistent with the terms of the memorandum of understanding, the requirements of this title, and the requirements of the Federal laws authorizing the programs carried out by the entity; and (v) provide representation on the State board to the extent provided under section 111.